voxpupuli/puppet-lint-absolute_classname-check/README.md

 Existing pull requests and issues were transferred over, please fork and continue to contribute here instead of Camptocamp.

 Previously: https://github.com/camptocamp/puppet-lint-absolute_classname-check

+## Release information

+To make a new release, please do:
+* Update the version in the `puppet-lint-absolute_classname-check.gemspec` file
+* Update the version in the Rakefile
+* Install gems with `bundle install --with release --path .vendor`
+* generate the changelog with `bundle exec rake changelog`
+* Create a PR with it
+* After it got merged, push a tag.
+Travis will do the actual release